 Despite the small size, the newly renovated Denpasar International Airport in Bali is the country's third busiest.
 Despite improvements, the airport is outgrowing its capacity.
 Officials are making lots of effort to shift some of the tourism focus to Lombok, Bali's nearest island neighbor to the east.

-Festivals in Bali
+Key Events and Festivals in Bali

 Along with taking weather into consideration, you should check on festivals when deciding the best time to visit Bali.
 Some big events in Indonesia cause accommodation prices to increase; plan well in advance.